-Garvey, a four-year forward at Emmanuel College, of the Great Northeast Athletic Conference, tallied 37 career goals and 16 career assists, and was named an All-GNAC Second Team selection as a sophomore and junior, and an All-GNAC Third Team selection as senior captain of the Lyons.
+Garvey, a four-year forward at Emmanuel College, of the Great Northeast Athletic Conference, tallied 37 career goals and 16 career assists, and was named an All-GNAC Second Team selection as a sophomore and junior, and an All-GNAC Third Team selection as senior captain of the Saints.

 "We are delighted that Lindsey will be joining our coaching staff as she brings a thorough understanding of the game and a deep dedication to the values of DIII athletics," said President Chillo.
 "Her experience as both a former student-athlete and coach will be invaluable as she prepares to assume the duties and responsibilities of being a head coach at Newbury".